carbon-language/carbon-lang/docs/design/README.md

 #### Floating-point literals

+Floating-point types along with [user-defined types](#user-defined-types) may initialized from _real-number literals_.
 Decimal and hexadecimal real-number literals are supported:

 -   `123.456` (digits on both sides of the `.`)
 -   `123.456e789` (optional `+` or `-` after the `e`)